nutanix-japan/ntnxtraining1121/webtier/webtier.rst

    .. note::

-   	Prism Central will be different for your cluster.
+   	Prism Central IP address will be different for your cluster.

 #.
 Within *Prism Central*, select :fa:`bars` **> Services > Calm**.

 #.
 Select **Projects** from the left-hand menu, and then click **+ Create Project**.